aslan-ng/python-bootstrapper/README.md

 * Staying **dependency‑free**—everything is done with the Python standard library.

 ## When is this useful?

+- Needing a simple plugin capability in your Python project.
+- Small tools or projects where simplicity is key.
+- Educational, prototyping, or single-user tools.
+- Scenarios where you want users to customize behavior by simply editing or replacing a file.

 | Scenario | Benefit |
 |----------|---------|